 Rafael has been involved in the world of Jewish philanthropy for 15 years.
 As the Israel Trips Director for Olami, he oversaw grants to thousands of college students looking to learn more about their heritage and partnerships with the Governments of Israel and beyond.

 After being raised and educated in New York, Rafael, his wife Pearly, and their five children have lived in Israel since 2001.

-Alex grew up in London, England, and received an M.A.
-(Oxon) in Hebrew Studies from Balliol College Oxford and a Ph.D. in Jewish Education from the Hebrew University of Jerusalem.
+Alex grew up in London, England, and received an M.A., (Oxon) in Hebrew Studies from Balliol College, University of Oxford and a Ph.D. in Jewish Education from the Hebrew University of Jerusalem.

-Alex has been a full time or adjunct member of faculty at the Davidson School of Education of the Jewish Theological Seminary since 2002, and is also a Tanakh Education Consultant for JTS’s Legacy Heritage Instructional Leadership Institute, in which role he has coached instructional leaders in Jewish Day Schools throughout North America.
+Alex was a member of faculty at the Davidson School of Education of the Jewish Theological Seminary between 2002 and 2019, and remains a Consultant for JTS’s Legacy Heritage Instructional Leadership Institute, in which role he has coached instructional leaders in Jewish Day Schools throughout North America.
 He has taught or run programs for the Hartman Institute, the Schechter Institute, the Hebrew University of Jerusalem, Hebrew Union College, and the Jewish Agency.
-He has published many academic articles on Jewish education, and his book, “Loving the Real Israel: An Educational Agenda for Liberal Zionism”, was published in 2013.
+He has published many academic articles on Jewish education and his book, “Loving the Real Israel: An Educational Agenda for Liberal Zionism”, was published in 2013.

 Alex lives in Modiin, Israel with his wife and three children.

 Josh Spinner is Vice Chair of EFI and Executive Vice President and CEO of The Ronald S. Lauder Foundation.